 - What is done when an account goes into default?

-Strict compliance with the credit policy, and especially with the notice policy and lien policy sub-parts is the number one factor in making 2014 more financially robust than 2013.
+Strict compliance with the credit policy, and especially with the notice policy and lien policy sub-parts is the number one factor in making next year more financially robust.

-Deciding to revamp your credit policy and to strictly adhere to its requirements in 2014 is a good start, but what about the debt still outstanding from 2013?
+Deciding to revamp your credit policy and to strictly adhere to its requirements in the new year is a good start, but what about the debt still outstanding from this year?

 notices should be sent on every project with time remaining before the notice deadlineFor those amounts still outstanding, you can use the chart created above to determine which of the projects may still be protected by mechanics lien rights (your strongest protection to get paid).
 Lien rights are complicated, and many states require preliminary notices to be sent in order to secure the benefit of later filing a mechanics lien.
 Further, suppliers may have other requirements (or, unfortunately no lien rights at all) depending on the party with whom they contracted.
 Suppliers to suppliers are sometimes not allowed to file a mechanics lien, whereas suppliers to subs, generals, or property owners are.